-Recognizing the value and significance of aging individuals, after fifteen years of providing hospice care for our religious-order members, we established and operate Soulistic Hospice with a trained and certified team of community members and non-community members who assist elders (and their loved ones) in mainstream society in their transition time from this world.
-The at-home care and nurturing affords each older person to move into his or her graduation from this life with much dignity and peace.
+Recognizing the value and significance of aging individuals, after fifteen years of providing hospice care for our religious-order members (human-rights advocates), we established and operate Soulistic Hospice with a trained and certified team of community members (human-rights advocates) and non-community members (employees and volunteers) who assist those patients (and their loved ones) of mainstream society.
+The hospice at-home care and nurturing affords each person to move into his or her graduation from this life with much dignity and peace.
 And, with quality hospice care, some patients become much healthier and graduate from the need to be on hospice care.

-Human-rights Advocate and Minister (and missionary) Marayeh, now in her mid 70s, is the Executive Director and Clinical Psychologist for Soulistic Hospice.
-Minister (and missionary) Aladi, in her late 40s, is the Executive Director, with much of the hospice team includes other religious-order members who consider themselves as missionaries in service within the hospice field.
-Those missionaries who serve in Soulistic Hospice range from their teens to early 80s.
+Human-rights Advocate and Minister (and missionary) Marayeh, now in her late 70s, is the CEO and Clinical Psychologist for Soulistic Hospice.
+Minister (and missionary) Aladi, in her late 40s, is the Executive Director, with much of the hospice team including other religious-order members who consider themselves as human-rights advocates in service within the hospice field.
+Those other human-rights advocates who serve in Soulistic Hospice range from their teens to early 80s.

 Beine was a widow of more than twenty years when she first contacted GCCA.
 She had suffered decades of depression and poor physical health and had lived alone since the death of her husband.
 She was geographically apart from her four grown children and several grandchildren, as well as also relationship-wise separated from two of those children and their families.